nikitavoloboev/data/focusing/rules.md

 - Adhere to [my budget](../finance/finance.md) that I set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.
 - Keep digital receipts of expensive purchases for warranty (scan it, if it's in paper).

+## Solving problems

+- Aggressively research whatever it is I don't understand.
+Google/dictionary/.. .
+Read, build a model of things in my head/software.
+Translate it to a workable solution.
+- Use my [solving problems outline](../research/solving-problems.md).
+Be flexible but persistent if the problem is worth solving.

 ## Code

 - Write code to be read by other people.
 Prefer to be explicit over implicit.
 [Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)